8 things you probably didn’t know about C#

 }

-I think enums are evil but at least this lets you centralize some of the switch/if handling and abstract them away a bit until you can do something better.
-Remember to check the values are in range too.
+I think enums are a little harmful, but at least this lets you centralize some of the switch/if handling and abstract them away a bit until you can do something better.
+Remember to check the values are within the range too.

 6. Order of static variable declaration in your source code matters

-Some people insist that variables are ordered alphabetically and there are tools around that can reorder for you… however there is one scenario where re-ording can break your app.
+Some people insist that variables be ordered alphabetically, and there are tools around that can reorder for you.
+However, there is one scenario where reordering can break your app.

 static class Program {